With just 3-ingredients, you can have fall-off-the-bone ribs in minutes using your pressure cooker.

 I can’t wait to hear what you think of these 3-ingredient Instant Pot Ribs!

-Be sure to SCROLL DOWN for loads more dinner ideas.
+Be sure to SCROLL DOWN for more Instant Pot recipes.
 I have you covered!!

 3-Ingredient Instant Pot Ribs